ray-project/ray/doc/source/ray-core/scheduling/ray-oom-prevention.rst

   capacity.
 If the memory usage is above this value and the free space is below min_memory_free_bytes then it will start killing processes to free up space.
 Ranges from [0, 1].

-- ``RAY_task_oom_retries (int, defaults to 15):`` The number of retries for the task or actor when it fails due to the process being killed by the memory monitor.
-  If the task or actor is not retriable then this value is not used.
+- ``RAY_task_oom_retries (int, defaults to -1):`` The number of retries for the task when it fails due to the process being killed by the memory monitor.
+By default it retries indefinitely.
+If the task is not retriable then this value is not used.
 This value is used only when the process is killed by the memory monitor, and the retry counter of the task or actor (:ref:`max_retries <task-fault-tolerance>` or :ref:`max_restarts <actor-fault-tolerance>`) is used when it fails in other ways.
 If the process is killed by the operating system OOM killer it will use the task retry and not ``task_oom_retries``.